Last Updated on October 6, 2023 by Samantha Harris

 - Floor heaters.

-Even with supervision, there will be times when you’ll need to redirect your tortoise’s journey.
+Even with supervision, there will be times when you’ll need to redirect the tortoise’s journey.
 However, most tortoises dislike being handled and become stressed when picked up too often.

-If you pick your tortoise up too much while it roams, it may urinate on you out of fear, which is an instinctual defensive behavior.
+If you pick a tortoise up too much while it roams, it may urinate on you out of fear, which is an instinctual defensive behavior.

 Certain rooms may be too cold for tortoises, decreasing their internal temperature.

 Walking a tortoise doesn’t always meet a tortoise’s exercise needs.
 If your tortoise seems stressed or bored in its enclosure, it may not be large enough.

-Instead of prioritizing a walk, get a larger enclosure with a good substrate for burrowing.
-Also, climbing toys, plants, rocks, and ramps will be appreciated.
+Instead of prioritizing a walk, get a larger enclosure with the right substrate for burrowing.
+Also, things to climb over, plants, rocks, and ramps, will be appreciated.